KingaJanicka/pushpin-groovebox/docs/getting-started.md

 # Troubleshooting

 This is very in-development software so usually the easiest way to resolve an issue is to update the latest version.
-You can change the version of Pushpin by navigating to `/pushpin` and typing:
+You can change the version of Pushpin by navigating to `/s/music_devices/pushpin_groovebox` and typing:

 ```
-$ git fetch origin && git tag
+$ git stash save && git pull origin main
 ```

+You can also use the "Update to latest version" button in **SETTINGS** on the Push 2.

 To check out a different version, type: